Mondrian Collection: Design and construction

-The six wool jersey and silk A-line Mondrian dresses comprised graphic black lines and blocks of white and primary colour, directly referencing the work of Mondrian.
+The six wool jersey and silk A-line Mondrian dresses consisted of graphic black lines and blocks of white and primary colour, directly referencing the work of Mondrian.
 Rather than being printed, the dresses were made of pre-dyed fabrics, each colour in their design being an individual piece of fabric.
-Saint Laurent experimented with the interplay of lines by integrating them in the seams of the garment and giving a seemingly seam-free construction.
+Assisted by Azzedine Alaïa, Saint Laurent experimented with the interplay of lines by integrating them into the seams of the garment and giving a seemingly seam-free construction.
 The weight of the fabrics used ensured that the dresses hung straight, without draping or movement to distort the simplicity of the effect—features that enhanced the Modernism theme of the designs.
 In interviews Saint Laurent acknowledged that Mondrian inspired him to focus on simple dresses with minimal decoration.
 Although the overall effect appeared simple, the technique was complex and required precision cutting and work-intensive haute couture techniques to achieve successfully, making the dresses expensive.